LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Sectional_Docs/NextflowSetUp/Nextflow.md

 ![alt text](NextflowImages/image-5.png)

--If a reference genome library is being used the paths to the downloaded files should be specified in the Reference Genome options tab.
+-If a reference genome is being used the paths to the downloaded files should be specified in the Reference Genome options tab.
 You should have a fasta file as well as a gtf file.
 Put their paths in the highlighted boxes.
 There are many more optional fields you may fill in accordingly.
-For more information about the reference genome library downloads see the *Reference Library* section.
+For more information about the reference genome downloads see the *Reference Genome* section.

 ![alt text](NextflowImages/image-6.png)